Bhutan Discovered - 7 Days

 Punakha

-After breakfast we head out on a short hike (1.5 hours) to Khamsum Yulley Monastery – an elaborately decorated chorten, built to ward off evil spirits and bring peace and harmony to all living things.
+After breakfast, head out on a short hike to Khamsum Yulley Monastery – an elaborately decorated chorten, built to ward off evil spirits and bring peace and harmony to all living things.
 As with many monasteries in Bhutan, your leader may need to hunt around for the caretaker with the keys to have a look inside!
-Afterwards, head down to the convergence of the Pho Chu and Mo Chu Rivers, two of the main rivers of Bhutan, and admire breathtaking views of the majestic Punakha Dzong, the second oldest and second-largest Dzong in the country, as well as the cantilever bridge that spans across the river.
-Drive up to Sangchhen Dorji Lhuendrup Nunnery and take in the serenity and the views of this mountaintop site.
-Return to Punakha for the evening.
+After, head down to the convergence of the Pho Chu and Mo Chu Rivers, two of the main rivers of Bhutan, and take in the views of the majestic Punakha Dzong, the second oldest and second largest dzong in the country.
+You’ll also see the cantilever bridge that spans across the river.
+Drive up to Sangchhen Dorji Lhuendrup Nunnery and soak up the serenity and the views of this mountaintop site.
+Then, return to Punakha for the evening.

 Day 5